tutyamxx/CookieMonsta-Discord-BOT/README.md

 * This was my private Discord BOT.
 Written using Discord.JS library
 * It might not be perfectly coded, but...
 * To see what the BOT can do, go here: https://github.com/tutyamxx/CookieMonsta-BOT
+* BOT is offline, if you want to run it or host it, make sure you read the files, you might need some API keys here and there.